-Dated: March 3, 2020
+Dated: March 5, 2021

-SHENANDOAH TELEC 500 SHENTEL WAY P.O.
+SHENANDOAH TELECOMMUNICATIONS COMPANY 500 SHENTEL WAY P.O.
 BOX 459 EDINBURG, VA 22824-0459

+VOTE BY INTERNET

+Before The Meeting - Go to www.proxyvote.com

-VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 PM.
+Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
 Eastern Time the day before the cut-off date or meeting date.
-Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic reliable to the term of the second seco voting instruction form.